 How a colony works

-A healthy honeybee colony in summer holds somewhere between 50,000 and 80,000 bees.
-Every bee has a role, and those roles shift with age and season.
-The colony functions as a single organism — no individual makes decisions, but the collective does.
+A healthy honeybee colony in summer holds somewhere between 50,000 and 80,000 individual bees.
+It functions as a single organism.
+No bee makes decisions in isolation, but the collective does, with a precision that still isn't fully understood.

 The queen